JemiloII/mcp-server/README.md

 - Check that ports 80 or 443 are properly forwarded

 ### Server won't connect to Claude Desktop
-- Verify the server is running on `localhost:5096`
+- Verify the URL in your config matches `https://umamusume.training/mcp`
 - Check the config file path and JSON syntax
 - Restart Claude Desktop after configuration changes
 - Check logs in Claude Desktop's developer console